alexyun0429/PZcheeseria/README.md

 ### Docker Setup

+1. Run docker first.

-1. From root directory (PZCheeseria) run:
+2. From the root directory (PZCheeseria) run:

    ```bash
    docker-compose up --build
    ```

-2. Access the frontend at http://localhost:3000 and the backend at http://localhost:5050.
+3. Access the frontend at http://localhost:3000 and the backend at http://localhost:5050.

 ### API Documentation